 By Jason Unrau

-Get quotes and book affordable auto specialists near you
+Get quotes and book the best auto specialists near you

 Transparent prices no surprises

-Search, compare and book radiator specialists with AutoGuru.
+Find, compare and book car radiator and cooling specialists with AutoGuru.
 We are the quickest way to get free quotes completely online.
-You can even pay with Afterpay, how good is that!
+You can even book now, pay later with Afterpay, humm and Zip, how good is that!

 Want to know more?

 Everything you auto know about radiators and cooling

 Do NOT drive your car for even a second if you know you’re out of coolant.
 It’s as simple as that.
 If you’re driving and all of a sudden see your temperature gauge skyrocket and a huge amount of steam coming from your engine, stop the car to avoid seriously damaging your engine.

 In emergencies, yes.
 However, you’ll want to make sure that your car is filled with the correct coolant as soon as possible as they are specifically designed to keep the engine cool whilst avoiding corrosion or rust within the cooling system.
 Water will also boil much quicker than coolant and could cause the engine to overheat.